d4n3436/GTranslate/README.md

 - Interfaces, allowing to write custom translators and languages.

-- A Translator class that groups the default translators for ease of use with the ability to add custom translators.
+- An `AggregateTranslator` class that groups the default translators for ease of use with the ability to add custom translators.

-- More translators coming soon:tm:...

 See the [examples](examples) folder for an example program.